Mintmd2/SRB2-Docker/README.md

 #### Addons

 In order to load addons, bind the `/addons` volume to a host directory.
-The server should load them automatically the next time the container is created.